Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/preface/c_preparation.rst

 After the above installation is completed, you can visit our official website (http://www.freenove.com) or our GitHub resources at (https://github.com/freenove) to download the latest available project code.
-We provide both C language and Python language code for each project to allow ease of use for those who are skilled in either language.
+We provide both :red:`C` language and :red:`Python` language code for each project to allow ease of use for those who are skilled in either language.

 This is the method for obtaining the code: